StaticRevo/FYP-Multi-Label-Classification-using-Deep-Learning/README.md

 Satellite imagery can help us find solutions to the growing number of environmental problems that humans face today.
 It allows us to not only get a bird’s eye view of what’s around us, but also uncovers parts of the world that are rarely seen.
 Tapping into the potential of categorizing land cover and land use around the world means that humans can more efficiently make use of natural resources, hopefully lowering cases of waste and deprivation.
 However, despite its potential to be incredibly useful, satellite data is massive and complex, requiring sophisticated analysis to make sense of it.

 This project aims to address this issue by developing a CNN model capable of classifying land cover types in satellite imagery.
-This capability can benefit a variety of stakeholders, including conservationists, urban planners, and environmental scientists, by helping them survey and identify patterns in land use.
+This capability can benefit a variety of stakeholders, including conservationists, urban planners, and environmental scientists, by helping them **survey and identify patterns in land use**.
 This allows for the detection of natural areas under threat or the identification of regions suitable for urban development.

 ## Project Goals
 - Develop a Custom CNN that is capable of accurately classify multiple land types based on Sentinel-2 multispectral satellite imagery.